Adalab/modulo-3-evaluacion-final-NormaDeveloper/README.md

-# Harry Potter Character Search Engine Web Application developed with React
+# Harry Potter Character Search Engine Web Application

-## **Module 3 of Adalab Bootcamp: Final assessment exercise**
+## Developed with React and mobile first responsive layout

-## Project developed with:
+### Project also developed with:
 ### 1. Attention to detail 🔎
 ### 2. Clean and tidy code 🧹
 ### 3. Fun 🎉 <br> <br>

-## Description
+### Description

 This is a web application search engine for Harry Potter characters developed with REACT.
 It allows you to filter the characters by name, house, species, dead characters and also sort them alphabetically.
+This was the final assessment exercise of Module 3 at Adalab Bootcamp.

 ### Tech stack and Tools